17 Types of Lantana for Perennial Colors in Your Garden

 Similar to crimson lantana, mountain lantana needs very little care in its full bloom.
 Just light fertilization every 2 weeks until the spring season should work wonders.

 Watering the plant regularly is not needed, as these types of lantana plants can live in a dry climate.
 Just make sure there is enough rainfall throughout the year.
+Letting these grow up alongside purple colored types of aster makes for a colorfully contrasting flowerbed.

 This is a kind of lantana plant that grows in grasslands such as prairies.
 Such plants are North American natives.
 It is not like regular lantana with blooming flowers.
 It does not produce flowers but rather grows runners from the underground stems.